eyeducky/Chair-TypeAsymmetricalTripedalRobot/README.md

 2. Choose the appropriate ROS distribution for your operating system (e.g., Melodic, Noetic).
 3. Follow the installation instructions provided on the ROS website for your specific OS.

+-edit-

+If you using ROS Noetic, you need to change '#!/usr/bin/env python' to '#!/usr/bin/env python3' in the python files

 And also install the following
 ```shell
 sudo apt-get install ros-${ROS_DISTRO}-rosserial-arduino